San Francisco Drug and Alcohol Use Statistics

 - Take note of your chosen facility’s visitor policy if seeing your friends and family while in rehab is important for you.

 - Read through the facility’s treatment philosophy and mission statement to make sure you’re making the right choice for a successful recovery journey.

 A multitude of rehabs in San Francisco can help you meet your recovery goals, whatever your specific preferences and needs.
-Reach out to one of our professional counselors at (800) 662-HELP (4357) to speak confidentially about the options available near you.
+Reach out to one of our professional counselors at 800-926-9037 (Who Answers?) to speak confidentially about the options available near you.
 We’re standing by 24/7 to help you find addiction treatment.